 When you adjust to the right attitude, you will rewire your brain and find relief from your stressful thoughts.

-You need to make a habit of not believing your own negative and stressful thoughts and instead, experience peace and calmness.
+You need to make a habit of not believing your own negative and stressful thoughts and, instead, experiencing peace and calmness.

-When you´re stuck in a traffic jam, it maybe be a stressful experience for you.
+When you´re stuck in a traffic jam, it maybe is a stressful experience for you.
 And you might become angry and aggressive.

 Changing the attitude is also about letting go of fear.
-Stress is an expression of fear, while in ancient times, fear prevented us from danger and predators today, it is much safer, and many of our fears aren´t real.
-Rather we construct them in our head and discover that a vast majority don´t even come true.
+Stress is an expression of fear.
+While in ancient times, fear prevented us from danger and predators, today, it is much safer, and many of our fears aren´t real.
+Rather we construct them in our heads and discover that a vast majority don´t even come true.

 As we worry, we essentially fear that bad things will happen, and this fear means stress.
 However, this is unnecessary stress.